Finding a Faculty Advisor

 In our program individual faculty play a huge role in determining which students are accepted into the PhD program.
 Students are essentially accepted into the lab of a specific faculty member, and the faculty are looking for students who have the knowledge, skills, and interests to succeed in their labs.
 Always check the lab website for information regarding the program of research.
 Sometimes labs will also have information regarding whether they are accepting students and policies regarding contact prior to reviewing applications.
 In the event that websites do not have the information you are looking for, you may wish to consider emailing faculty directly.

-If you are applying to our programs in Psychology or Cognitive Sciences, keep in mind that the following faculty will NOT be reviewing applications for admission in Fall 2022:
+Full-time tenured or tenure-track professors in our department advise graduate students, but they don't all seek to admit somone every year.
+If you are applying to our programs in Psychology or Psychology: Cognitive Science, keep in mind that the following faculty will NOT be reviewing applications for admission in Fall 2023:

 - JP de Ruiter

 - Holly Taylor

 If your preferred advisor is listed above, we suggest you not list them in your application to our program at Tufts for the Fall 2023 application cycle.
 Instead, we encourage you to review the research by other full-time faculty in the department to see if someone else could be a good fit; many of us collaborate and have overlapping interests.

 Please be advised that we do not have a Clinical Psychology program and we do not offer clinical training at the graduate level.
 If you are only interested in earning a clinical psychology Ph.D., other programs will be a better fit for you.
 However, several faculty members in our department do clinically-relevant research; if you are interested in earning a Psychology Ph.D. without clinical training, feel free to apply.
 If you are interested in School Psychology please take a look at the School Psychology program at Tufts.